 - Off-topic and redundant comments (this includes promotion or solicitation of events, groups, pages, websites, organizations, products and programs not related to or affiliated with APBS);

 - Comments that use foul language or hate-speech (including but not limited to racially- or ethnically-offensive, homophobic, misogynistic, or anti-LGBTQ language);

 - Personal attacks or defamatory statements or comments (i.e., making negative personal or untrue comments about a participant), instead of criticizing the content of his/her posting, opinion or comments;

 - Comments that violate the privacy of any individual; and

-- Any posts which do not reflect the values of PBS or APBS.
+- Any posts which do not reflect the values of positive behavior support or APBS.

 Non-APBS Member Access to the APBS Network Platform

 The APBS Virtual Community provides the APBS Network platform for current and potential APBS members to collaborate regarding positive behavior support related interests.
 While APBS Network administrators will encourage APBS membership, becoming a member is not a requirement for access to the APBS Network pages.
 Non-APBS members who are verified members of an APBS Network can be granted a restricted user account for the APBS Virtual Community that will 1) limit participation only to the pages of the APBS Network(s) of which they are a member and 2) restrict access to members only content in the larger APBS Virtual Community.
 Non-APBS members must contact an administrator of their APBS Network to request restricted access to the APBS Virtual Community.
 Regardless of membership status, all participants must abide by expectations outlined within the Virtual Community Policy.
 In order to become a member of APBS, a membership application can be completed online or printed and mailed in with payment and supporting documentation (if needed).